Leels/Products-and-Reviews-Site/README.md

 ### Project Specs
 #### Landing Page
-##### The landing page contains basic information about the company and allows users to easily navigate to other areas of the site.
-This page also includes the three most recently added products and the product with the most reviews.
+* The landing page contains basic information about the company and allows users to easily navigate to other areas of the site.
+* This page also includes the three most recently added products and the product with the most reviews.

 #### Products
 * The site includes a products section with a list of the products.
 Each product is clickable with a detail view.
 * Users are able to add, update and delete new products.
-Users should be able to click an individual product to see its detail page.
-(You will not be expected to show the product's average rating.
-That's included in the further exploration section.)
+* Users are able to click an individual product to see its detail page.
-Users should be able to add a review to a product.
+* Users are able to add a review to a product.

-Scopes
+####Scopes
-Your site should use scopes to display the following information on the site:
+* The site displays the following information on the site:

-The product with the most reviews.
+  1. The product with the most reviews.
-The three most recently added products.
+  2. The three most recently added products.
-All products made in the USA for buyers that want to buy local products.
+  3. All products made in the USA for buyers that want to buy local products.
-Validations
-Your site should include validations for the following:

-All fields should be filled out, including rating.
-Rating can only be an integer between 1 and 5.
-The review's content_body must be between 50 and 250 characters.
-Callbacks
-Your site should include a callback for the following:

-All products are automatically titleized (first letter of each word capitalized) before they are saved to the database.
-Seeding
-Your project should include seed data for 50 products and 250 reviews.
-Use Faker with a loop to seed the database.
-Flash Messages
-The project should include flash success and error messages for creating products and reviews.

 ### Project Routes
 |HTTP verb|Route|CRUD Action|Description|